Devart’s Birthday Sale Is On — 20% Off All Products

 View MySQL instance details

-Using dbForge Studio for MySQL to connect to Amazon RDS MySQL database instance
+Using dbForge Studio for MySQL to connect to an Amazon RDS MySQL database instance

 dbForge Studio is an excellent solution for SQL developers as it enables you to connect to the AWS RDS instance from a local machine and facilitates your database experience with its powerful built-in features.
 To configure remote access to your Amazon RDS instance via dbForge Studio for MySQL, do the following:

 1. In Database Explorer, click Database Connection.
-Optionally, you can go to Database on the Main Menu and click New Connection.
+Optionally, you can go to the Database menu > New Connection.

-2. In the Database Connection Properties window, specify the Type of the connection, and enter the Hostname, Port, User, and Password.
+2. In the Database Connection Properties window, specify the Type of the connection, and enter the Host, Port, User, and Password.

 3. Once all the settings are configured, click OK.